Volunteering

 The Orwell Youth Prize welcomes individuals with the skillsets we are seeking.
 Given the nature of our work, we particularly seek volunteers with a background in the arts and humanities (preferably studied to BA level).
 However, we of course understand that talents and experiences can be found outside traditional markers.
 As a result, we may ask volunteer applicants to submit a CV, writing sample or to complete a feedback task ahead of their engagement with the process.

-Volunteering to help longlist entries for the 2020 Orwell Youth Prize was such a fantastic opportunity… it was an uplifting experience to be able to engage with such imaginative writing from young people from such a wide range of backgrounds.”
+Volunteering to help longlist entries for the Orwell Youth Prize was such a fantastic opportunity… it was an uplifting experience to be able to engage with such imaginative writing from young people from such a wide range of backgrounds.”
 Emma Collison, Oxford University Press Volunteer

 Our responsibility to young people

 Ensuring we responsibly deliver a quality experience for young people is our priority.
 As a small organisation, our feedback offer to young people is safeguarded through a centrally monitored and anonymised system of delivery.
-Volunteer induction includes details of our safeguarding process, but should you have any questions on our process please contact the Programme Coordinator Tabby Hayward at tabby.hayward@orwellfoundation.com
+Volunteer induction includes details of our safeguarding process, but should you have any questions on our process please contact the Programme Manager Tabby Hayward at tabby.hayward@orwellfoundation.com